bhauman/figwheel-main/docs/docs/https.md

 <div class="lead-in">The web is becoming more insistent on using HTTPS
 to ensure secure communications between client and server.
-While still rare, there are some situations where it is very beneficial to use HTTPS in your development environment.</div>
+While still rare, there are some situations where it is neccessary and or helpful to use HTTPS in your development environment.</div>

 > Figwheel is currently working to make using HTTPS locally as easy as
 > setting [`:use-ssl`](/config-options#use-ssl) to `true` in your